 Getting to four Gunslingers is actually not that difficult and you can even replace one of them as you get Miss Fortune later in the game.
-They are a powerful combination that mixes a lot of auto attack damage with powerful Special Abilities of GP and MF against high armor enemies.
-The biggest downside is the fact that you collect bunch of ranged damage dealers without any frontline, so you might consider this when filling out the remaining slots of your teamcomp.
+They are a powerful combination that mixes a lot of auto-attack damage with powerful Special Abilities of GP and MF against high armor enemies.
+The biggest downside is the fact that you collect a bunch of ranged damage dealers without any frontline, so you might consider this when filling out the remaining slots of your team comp.

 Basically every one of these champions can carry with the right itemization.
-Lucian can be a double-edged sword, because sometimes he uses his ultimate dash to kite enemies and dodge skillshots, but in other situations he’ll jump straight into enemy AoE spells.
+Lucian can be a double-edged sword because sometimes he uses his ultimate dash to kite enemies and dodges skillshots, but in other situations, he’ll jump straight into enemy AoE spells.
 Gunslingers can definitely use AD, attack speed and life steal, while Gangplank and Miss Fortune also work well with some mana and AP.

-Stacking members of this class gives them a flat reduction the incoming basic attack damage.
+Stacking members of this class gives them a flat reduction in the incoming basic attack damage.
 Two Knights get 20, four get 40 and getting all six makes it 80.
-To max out the bonus you’d have to collect all of those: Darius, Garen, Mordekaiser, Poppy, Sejuani and Kayle.
+To max out the bonus, you’d have to collect all of those: Darius, Garen, Mordekaiser, Poppy, Sejuani, and Kayle.

 Collecting Assassins gives them extra critical strike damage.
 If you have three of them it’s +150%, for 6 it goes up to +350% which is a huge amount of extra damage.
-A well itemized Assassin with this bonus can often one shot an enemy with a single crit.
-Furthermore, every one of them starts the combat in stealth and jumps across the board trying to get to the farthest enemies, most favourably - carries.
-The units in this class are: Kha’Zix, Pyke, Zed, Evelynn, Katarina, Rengar and Akali.
+A well-itemized Assassin with this bonus can often one-shot an enemy with a single crit.
+Furthermore, every one of them starts the combat in stealth and jumps across the board trying to get to the farthest enemies, most favorably - carries.
+The units in this class are Kha’Zix, Pyke, Zed, Evelynn, Katarina, Rengar and Akali.

 An interesting adaptation that I’ve seen is building a Youmuu’s Ghostblade – the item that adds the Assassin class to another champion.
 Giving it to a tank makes them jump straight into the enemy backline and makes it easier to build up the synergy.

 This synergy counters all the armor stackers, especially the Nobles.
-Stacking attack speed and tank items on Kassadin actually makes him a really good frontliner that’s also a Sorcerer.
+Stacking attack speed and tank items on Kassadin actually make him a really good frontliner that’s also a Sorcerer.
 If she lives long enough and casts multiple ults, Lulu can significantly increase the durability of your team.
-Most of the comps that I’ve seen or played used Aurelion Sol as the primary backline threat, since his Special Ability is a really powerful nuke that can hit multiple targets, works similarly to Varus’ ability, but it’s faster and wider.
+Most of the comps that I’ve seen or played used Aurelion Sol as the primary backline threat since his Special Ability is a really powerful nuke that can hit multiple targets works similarly to Varus’ ability, but it’s faster and wider.

 Item-wise, we already talked about Kassadin, who’s an exception.
-Rest of Sorcerers work really well with mana and AP.
+The rest of Sorcerers work really well with mana and AP.
 If you have a good frontline to keep your Aurelion Sol alive, you can also place a Spear of Shojin on him.